mattbobambrose/vapi4k/vapi4k-docs/topics/Assistants.md

 # Assistants and Squads

-The `onAssistantRequest{}` function is used to define the behavior of an application.
+A `onAssistantRequest{}` call is used to define the behavior of an application.
-Calling the function is required in all application descriptions.
+It is required in all application descriptions.
 A call to `onAssistantRequest{}` should define a single `assistant{}`, `squad{}`, `assistantId{}`, or a `squadId{}`.
 Calls to `assistant{}` and `assistantId{}` can also include a call to `assistantOverrides{}`.